wormhole-foundation/wormhole-dashboard/README.md

 npm run dev
 ```

+There is also a `start.sh` script to auto-restart on crashes.

 # Server

 Express server that serves up the db file.
 Eventually there should be, like, a real db and stuff.